What Are Soap Nuts, and How Do You Use Them?

 Clean Smell

 I love how my clothes smell after using soap nuts.
-They’re not covered in an artificial fragrance that makes my brain feel foggy.
+They’re not covered in an artificial fragrance that makes my brain foggy.
 They smell sharp, fresh, and clean.

 How to Use Soap Nuts

 Soap nuts are so easy to use!
-For Simply Earth Soap Nuts, you can place the bag right inside your washing machine (just remove the label).
+For Simply Earth Soap Nuts, you can place the bag inside your washing machine (just remove the label).

 With this method, be sure you use a hot water cycle.
 This will allow the soap agents in the berries to be extracted to clean your laundry.

 Don’t want to use hot water for your load of laundry?
-No problem, check out our Liquid Soap Nut Laundry recipe below!
+No problem.
+Check out our Liquid Soap Nut Laundry recipe below!

 With this recipe, you can wash your laundry at any temperature.
 You also don’t have to fish the bag of berries out of your clothing before loading them into the dryer or keep track of how many loads of laundry you’ve done with them.